About

 If defined, must be one of :

-See the connections secttion of this help page for examples.
+See the connections section of this help page for examples.

 color